mauringo/autostart-bluetooth-snap/README.md

-summary: app to autostart bluetooth at boot.
+# Snapp to autostart bluetooth at boot

+## Why?
-using Ubuntu Core devices it is not always possible to access via SSH and bluez usually doesn't start up the bluetooth at boot.
-Sometimes is note event possible to access the device via SSH.
+Using Ubuntu Core devices it is not always possible to access via SSH. furthermore, bluez usually doesn't start up the bluetooth at boot.
+In the worst cases is not even possible to access the device via SSH.

-usage:
+## Usage
-1 - install bluez to allow bluetooth usage:
+ 1 - install bluez to allow bluetooth:
         "sudo snap install bluez"
-2 - check dongle compatibility
+2 - check dongle compatibility:
-"sudo bluez.hciconfig"
-3 - install bluetooth autosatart
+     "sudo bluez.hciconfig"   --> the log must show up the HCI devices with their state 3 - install bluetooth autosatart:
  "sudo snap install bluetooth-autostart"

+**Enjoy**

 basically this app runs the "hcicconfig hci0 up" command
+# Files

+StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**